w3c/ttml2/ttml2/spec/README.txt

 Source = {root}/{file},v
 --

-To edit and build, if you're the Editor:
+To edit and build, if you are the Editor:

 1. hg pull -u
 2. edit ttml2.xml
 3. ant sg
 4. if more edits, goto 2
 5. hg revert -C ttml2.html
-6. hg commit -m ...
+6. hg commit -m [your commit message here]
 7. ant rgc
 8. hg push